A-bee01/CareCove/README.md

 ## Design Considerations
 ### Profitability
+#### CareCove's profitability strategy is centered around two key revenue streams:
+* ##### Transaction fees
+  CareCove generates revenue by charging a small transaction fee for every service provided through the app, ensuring a sustainable income with each user interaction.

+* ##### Partnerships/Sponsorship
+  CareCove actively seeks sponsorships and partnerships with individuals/organizations aligned with our mission.
+  These collaborations not only provide financial support but also open opportunities for joint ventures, enhancing our reach and credibility in the care services market.

 ### Optionability
 CareCove handles matching offerings from multiple PFIs by showing the rates of each PFIs for the donors to select themselves.